What is judo?

 After the kyu grades (coloured belts) are the dan grades (black belts).
 1st to 5th dan judoka wear plain black belts, 6th to 8th dan judoka may wear a red and white belt, and 9th and 10th dan judoka may wear a full red belt.

 When you arrive at Iffley Sport Centre go to the changing rooms, and when walking from the changing rooms to the dojo please wear footwear (zori).
+The dojo is located at the end of the corridor to the right of the entry turnstiles.
 Take your footwear off outside the dojo, and before entering the mat for the first time you do a standing bow (ritsu rei) towards the mat (standing with feet together and arms down the side you nod towards the mat).
 Judo is always practiced on soft mats, and for insurance reasons it is not allowed to start training without the presence of a coach.

 When the coach is ready to start the session, all players form a line facing the photo of judo’s founder Jigorō Kanō, and the coach or coaches stand on the opposite side facing the players.
 In the dojo at Iffley Sport Centre the players line up beneath the windows and face the wall with the door.
 In usual training higher grades stand to the right towards the door, and the grades descend gradually to the novices standing to the left.
 During the beginners’ course most players will be novices.